Posts

 354. DSC 202: The Personal Essay and Romanticism (1)

 The Rise Of The Personal Essay The 18th century writers of the prose ( which is also known as romantic period ) were rather more concerned with subject matter and emotional expression than with appropriate style.
 They wrote for an audience which was less homogeneous in its interest and education that that of their predecessors.
 The autobiographical exploitation of personality manifests itself in a great variety of ways among writer of late 18th and early 19th century.
 It is a symptomatic of a significant change in the relation between the writer and the society.
 The romantic period came after the age of enlightenment which really had a focus on logic, reason, and science and the romantic period was a deviation from that.
 Thus we see an emphasis on emotions, imaginations, that can defy reason.
 The neoclassical prose focussed on realism, morality where as romantic prose focussed on connecting with the natural world.
-They tried to escape from troubles of world and quested for he peace of...
+They tried to escape from the troubles of world and quested for the pea...

 353. 101:1 British Drama- Medieval Drama (Mystery, Morality, Miracle & Interlude)